Peanut rice | Verkadalai sadam

 CAN I USE LEFTOVER RICE FOR PEanut RICE?

-yes, it is one perfect way to finish leftover rice/ cold rice.
-If you are using leftover rice make sure you keep the rice at room temperature for some time.
-Warm the rice, spread the rice on a plate, drizzle sesame oil then use it.
+Yes, it is a perfect way to finish leftover rice/ cold rice.
+If you are using leftover rice, make sure you keep the rice at room temperature for some time.
+Warm the rice, spread the rice on a plate, drizzle sesame oil, and then use it.

 FLUFFY RICE

-If you are making Kalandha sadham with freshly cooked rice make sure you spread the rice on a plate till the steam goes off then add sesame oil .
-I generally add a few drops of sesame oil while cooking rice as it helps fluffy rice.
+If you are making Kalandha sadham with freshly cooked rice, make sure you spread the rice on a plate till the steam goes off, then add sesame oil.
+I generally add a few drops of sesame oil while cooking rice, as it helps make the rice fluffy.

 WHAT KIND OF RICE SHOULD I USE?